Enjoy Ian Smith, the non-cheerleading commentator, while you still can

 But despite being regarded as the voice of cricket in this country, Smith's skill is maybe best illustrated by his work in rugby.

 Smith tells you things you don't know or can't see.
-He pinpoints tactical or positional switches and then asks pertinent questions after the match, instead of just telling the interviewee how great they are or how much they're feeling for them.
+He pinpoints tactical or positional switches and then asks pertinent questions after the match, instead of just telling the interviewee how great they are.

 When he goes, and Nisbett too in time, we'll all be saying goodbye to an era in which the pictures told much of the story and commentator merely enhanced them.
 A time when the broadcast was about the images and not the person furiously talking over them.